Last Updated on October 15, 2020 by Nancie

 American Goldfinches like my yard.
-It took me a while to entice them to visit, but once they came, they seemed to have liked the ambiance.
+It took me a while to entice goldfinches to visit, but once they came, they seemed to have liked the ambiance.
 They have stayed year round, only leaving for short periods every now and then.
-They stay busy around the flowers in warmer months, the seed heads in the fall and pine cones up at the top of the pines in cooler months.
-The yard is busy with their activity, checking out everything, from lilac bushes in the spring, zinnias and strawflowers in the summer, to flowers and seeds on weeds in the fall.
+They keep busy around the flowers in warmer months, the seed heads in the fall and pine cones up at the top of the pines in cooler months.
+As flock birds, the yard is usually busy with their activity, checking out everything, from lilac bushes in the spring, zinnias and strawflowers and black-eyed susans in the summer, to lingering flower and weed seeds in the fall.

 What American Goldfinches Eat